Augusta commissioners still considering what Sunday bars can be open this year

-“We want to make sure we didn’t drop the ball again like we did the past Sunday and so the people would like to see Cinco De Mayor as the date because it falls on Sunday this year as opposed to Super Bowl Sunday,” said Commissioner Sean Frantom.
+“We want to make sure we didn’t drop the ball again like we did the past Sunday.
+And so the people would like to see Cinco de Mayo as the date because it falls on Sunday this year as opposed to Super Bowl Sunday,” said Commissioner Sean Frantom.

-Commissioners selected Super Bowl Sunday for bars to be open in 2023 overlooking that New Year’s Eve fell on Sunday and heard about it from some bar owners.

-In November they selected Super Sunday again for this year, but after more push back the proposal is to change the Sunday to Cinco De Mayo.
+Commissioners selected Super Bowl Sunday for bars to be open in 2023, overlooking that New Years Eve fell on Sunday and heard about it from some bar owners.
+In November, they selected Super Sunday again for 2024 but after more push back, the proposal is to change the Sunday to Cinco de Mayo.

-“For the most part we would like to choose our own Sunday If we have to get one right now Cinco de mayo seems like the better bet,” said Adrian Estrada owner of the Loft.
+“For the most part we would like to choose our own Sunday If we have to get one right now Cinco de Mayo seems like the better bet,” said Loft owner Adrian Estrada.

-But some commissioners don’t want to be so quick on changing Sunday’s
+But some commissioners don’t want to be so quick on making the change.

 “I don’t think that we individually should pick another date unless we have the input of the bar owners,” said Commissioner Alvin Mason.